Boat Maintenance Tips For Winter

 Sanitary System or Marine Head

-To begin the exterior boat maintenance tips for winter, focus on the hull and topsides of the vessel.
+To begin winterizing the exterior of the for winter, focus on the hull and topsides of the vessel.
 The method you choose will depend on how you plan to store your boat, either out or in the water.
 Below are some tips for each type of storage:

 Out-Of-Water Winter Storage

-Start by pressure washing the hull, ensure you clean of any barnacles.
+Pulling your boat out of the water and parking it under the cover is a great way to protect it.
+By avoiding adverse weather such as the sun, leaves, rain and wind aids in preserving and extending its lifespan.
+Once it’s out of the water, start pressure washing the hull, ensure you clean of any barnacles.
 Pay specific attention to the props and shafts, rudders, struts and trim tabs.
 Clean all thru-hulls and strainers.
-Open the seacocks to allow any stored up water to drain.
+Open the seacocks to allow any stored up water to be able to drain.
 Evaluate the hull for any blisters, if there are any, fix or open them to drain over the winter.

-Now it’s time for a complete wash down of the boat.
+Next it’s time for a complete wash down of the boat.
 Remove rust stains, tree sap and water stains from the topsides and hull.
 Don’t skip this process as these stains can become permanent by spring.
-Next, give the hull and topsides a thorough wax and compound treatment.
+Then, give the hull and topsides a thorough wax and compound treatment.
 This helps to prevent oxidation and UV damage.

 Boat-In-Water Winter Storage